-City of Santa Fe Land Use Department 200 Lincoln Avenue Santa Fe, NM 87504 Phone: (505) 955-6585 will not be complete without the appropriate support material to make the drawing clear and understandable.
+City of Santa Fe Land Use Department 200 Lincoln Avenue Santa Fe, NM 87504 Phone: (505) 955-6585 system drawings the nature of the deviation, reason for the deviation, possible outcome of the deviation, and the justification for the standard used.
+The irrigation design will not be complete without the appropriate support material to make the drawing clear and understandable.